DKProject/DKPlugins-Documentation/projects/home/docs/dkbans/plugin-usage/commands/additional-commands.md

 # Additional Commands

-This page describes the usage and permissions of the DKCoins general commands.
+This page describes the usage and permissions of the DKBans general commands.

 Important things to remember: